AshaiRey/ESP-Assistant/README.md

   password: !secret wifi_password

 I've include the 3D print files for the body and the cover.
-I used a resin printer for these
+I used a resin printer for these.
+Version 2 has a bit better wire management.

 ![VoicePuck-top](https://github.com/user-attachments/assets/860735a3-23ba-4d62-90ca-2ab0160d5e5d)

 ![VoicePuck-bottom](https://github.com/user-attachments/assets/b499539f-c70a-4596-942c-3c0e93b9055e)